 - Use of curve based modelling (NURBs) where useful but ability to export as polygons for those platforms needing this.

 - Canopy structure, size of holes in rear support improved and added small block on rear support to support the canopy top.

-- Cockpit interior details for the interior sides, seats and pipework in the rear corners was made using better reference images.
+- Cockpit interior details for the interior sides, front bench seat, rear seats and pipework in the rear corners was made using better reference images.

 - Compatibility with Supercar Schematics Details (PDF) where feasible.

 - An “add-on pack” for accessories such as Clear-Vu mounted gun and fairing, magnetic grabs, nose drill attachment, canopy mounted searchlight, etc. Possibly also in including the lab blast shield, Dr. Beaker’s lab console and remote console.

 Mick has put quite a bit of work into getting the canopy structure to better reflect the Supercar puppet-scale studio model.
 This includes adding the small canopy top piece support block on the rear framework, and making the holes in that part more accurate.